 The Visian ICL is an implantable contact lens we may recommend to patients with high degrees of near-sightedness, thin corneas, or dry eyes that could be made worse by LASIK.
 During a surgical procedure that takes about 30 minutes per eye at our Denver offices, the lens is placed between the pupil and the crystalline lens.

-Refractive Lens Exchange using IOLs
+Refractive Lens Exchange Using IOLs

 Intraocular lenses (IOLs) are used to completely replace the crystalline lens during cataract surgery, but they can also be used to enhance vision when a patient does not qualify for LASIK.
-There is a variety of IOLs designed to provide focus at all distances, and they can be customized to provide the degree of correction you require.
+There is a variety of IOLs designed to provide focus at all distances, and they can be customized to provide the degree of vision correction you require.

 Frequently Asked Questions